top of page

 To replace plastic bags, consider investing in high-quality silicone food pouches, which are durable and can last many years.
 They can be used in the dishwasher, microwave, and even the oven.
 A single pouch may keep 260 single-use plastic bags out of the ocean every year.

 Choosing these eco-friendly alternatives fosters a healthier environment and a more sustainable kitchen.
 Plastic won’t disappear from your cupboards overnight, but over time it’s possible to build a food storage system that takes care of you, your family, and the environment all at the same time.
-We look forward to helping you start your sustainable food storage journey here at Out of The Box Eco-Store.

 Reuse glass containers to safely store your food and produces